-Are graphic novels “real” books?
-I get this question a lot so let’s talk about why graphic novels are read books and why it is okay to include them in your child’s reading library.
+I am often asked if graphic novels “real” books.
+Let’s talk about why graphic novels are real books and why it is okay to include them in your child’s reading library.

 What About Graphic Novels for Kids?

 “It’s not a REAL book!”
 You may have thought this when you see books like Captain Underpants at the library or see classic literature in graphic novel form.
 I understand your hesitation to give these types of books to your child.
 At first, it does seem like they are indeed not “real” books, but let’s take a closer look at graphic novels as real literature and I hope you do change your mind about them!

 I was working in an elementary school a few years back and popped into the book sale–because who can resist looking at and touching all those new books?
 I was looking at new chapter books that might interest my son when I heard a mom and her son arguing.

 “No, you can’t get that.
 It’s not a real book,” she told him.